Runaway (Aurora song): Composition and lyrical interpretation

 Lyrically, the song is about escapism and "realising you want to get home again."
 Aurora expanded that "home" for her refers to "where my parents are," which was something she reflected while touring.
 In an interview with The 405 she said: "It's strange how this song fits my life better now that I could ever imagine when I wrote the song itself.
 It's about how important it is to have a soft place to fall".
-According to Aurora, the lyrics "came out of nowhere" and the they became meaningful to her after she grew up.
+According to Aurora, the lyrics "came out of nowhere" and that they became meaningful to her after she grew up.
 The singer has stated that "Runaway" is one of the few songs from her debut album to "be about [her]."
 The verses cover various topics like "climbing trees, painting pictures, and dancing in the rain."
 At the chorus of the song she begs "Take me home, home where I belong."